jeffqchen/SNES2VGA/README.md

 - [1x] 0603 Resistor 470 Ohm - R1, **ONLY** if you choose CSync
 - [3x] 1206 Capacitor X5R 6.3V 100 ~ 220uF - C1, C2, C3

-* The suggested value for the capacitor is 220uF.
+The suggested value for the capacitor is 220uF or above.
 Using 100uF caps will give you non-uniform brightness vertically.
-It won't show on a CRT screen but you might be able to spot it with a scaler. *
+It won't show on a CRT screen but you might be able to spot it with a scaler.
+But, the 100uF caps are much cheaper and verified to work, so it's your choice to make.

 ---